-Coverage after coverage on Fiori is the same type of unexamined assumptions.
+Coverage after coverage on Fiori is the same type of unexamined assumption.

 The Real State of the Fiori Client

-There are several things that we never see written about with Fiori, but that comes across very clearly in our Fiori testing.
+We never see several things about Fiori, but that comes across very clearly in our Fiori testing.

-This is not an exhaustive list, but a sampling of issues with Fiori that we don’t see given coverage.
+This is not an exhaustive list but a sampling of Fiori issues that we don’t see given coverage.

 - Speed/Latency: Fiori is slow.
 Mainly from the first entry from the Tile to the first screen of the transaction.
 Every time we test Fiori, we notice this.
-We have measured its speed on all different types of Internet connections and have validated that it has nothing to do with the speed of the connection.
+We have measured its speed on all different types of Internet connections and have validated that it has nothing to do with the connection speed.

 - Restricted Browser Functions: The new tab functionality in browsers is disabled in Fiori.
 This is another issue that goes unmentioned in the coverage of Fiori.
 This means you cannot directly open a new tab or window to work on a different area of S/4HANA.
 Yet, this is a fundamental aspect of browsers.
 And it is for a reason.
 It is essential to be able to switch between views to get one’s work done.
 One can open up S/4HANA Cloud in a new session in a new tab, but it requires a new login, which is time-consuming.
-It means that one cannot branch to a new view, but must re-navigate to the location in the new tab or tabs.
+It means that one cannot branch to a new view but must re-navigate to the new tab or tab locations.

 - A Reporting UI Primarily?
-Fiori is far ahead of SAPGUI when it comes to reports and charts (as SAPGUI can’t do them at all), but significantly behind SAPGUI when it comes to anything but displaying data and reports.
+Fiori is far ahead of SAPGUI when it comes to reports and charts (as SAPGUI can’t do them at all) but significantly behind SAPGUI when it comes to anything but displaying data and reports.
 That means for doing the core things that ECC or S/4HANA does, Fiori is notably more limited than far less expensive SaaS ERP applications like ERPNext.
-When we test Fiori is is considerably behind some other web-based ERP UIs in a way that we can’t see how it can catch up.
+When we test Fiori, it is considerably behind some other web-based ERP UIssoy that we can’t see how it can catch up.